Campus Martius: "Horologium Augusti"

 Before the 1980s, the reconstruction of the obelisk and its usage were erroneous.
 Prior to that era, Buchner's paper and reconstruction of the obelisk was blindly believed and deemed as accurate.
 His reconstruction was arguing that the obelisk with the gnomon on top of it was used as a sundial, using the sun's shadow's reflection to keep track of the hours of the day.
 Furthermore, Buchner argued that the sundial was integrated into the design of the Ara Pacis in a way that the shadow cast directly onto the altar on Augustus’s birthday.
 The sundial was also integrated in the design of the Mausoleum of Augustus in such a way which illustrated that the entire complex was a cosmic representation of the Principate and the destiny of Augustus, along with his peaceful reign and death.

-In the mid-1980s Schutz and Bandini challenged the erroneous reconstruction.
+In the mid-1980s, Schutz and Bandini challenged the erroneous reconstruction.
 Bandini found several mistakes made by Buchner on interpreting the ancient texts written by Pliny.
 Pliny referred to a solar meridian, not a sundial.
 A solar meridian indicates the length of days and nights, therefore reflecting the timing of the solstices.
 It was used as an instrument to check the congruence of the civil calendar with the solar year.
 Further archeological findings where a travertine pavement embedded with a line running north to south with Greek lettering in bronze with zodiac signs confirmed Pliny's writing.
 Also, the fact that the site was measured to be about a meter too high to be considered of Augustan date, therefore indicated that the instrument built under Augustus lost its accuracy and was renovated by Domitian.

-Schutz then highlighted some technical failure further refuting the previous reconstruction such as: The erroneous marking of the site where the obelisk lay, the mislabeling of the angles for the relationship between the three monuments and the fact that the gnomon's shadow would cast several football fields away from the obelisk due to the sun's angle.
+Schutz then highlighted some technical failures further refuting the previous reconstruction, such as: The erroneous marking of the site where the obelisk lay, the mislabeling of the angles for the relationship between the three monuments and the fact that the gnomon's shadow would cast several football fields away from the obelisk due to the sun's angle.

-It is worth noting, however, that even after those findings, the relevance and the cosmic meaning of the obelisk and the two other monuments constructed under Augustus's reign remain right.
+It is worth noting, however, that even after those findings, the relevance and the cosmic meaning of the obelisk and the two other monuments constructed under Augustus's reign remain correct.
 The importance of Augustus's reign is supported by the evidence that Domitian decided to renovate the instrument and keep it dedicated to Augustus.